 Thankfully, whilst those feelings do occasionally kick in, I've got much better at dealing with imposter syndrome and so can you!

 I've learned to quickly recognise them and almost reverse them using some tried and tested coping mechanisms we'll cover next.

-How can you tackle imposter syndrome?
+How can you tackle imposter syndrome

 A big part of dealing with imposter syndrome is about recognising it for what it is, talking about it and handling it when it comes up.
-It's an ongoing process that you get better at by practicing.
+It's an ongoing process that you get better at by practising.
 Here are some of the best approaches to dealing with imposter syndrome that have helped me squash it.

 Compare yourself to yourself, not to others